SarthakMakhija/replicate/README.md

   - [X] Heartbeat sender
 - [X] Async Network calls
 - [X] Support for simulation
-- [X] Benchmarks for replication using Criterion
+- [X] Benchmarks for replicate using Criterion

 Example implementations of `quorum` and `raft` are provided, both of which are implemented using `replicate` as the foundation.